Newbury companies asked to 'chip in' for flood defences

-In the past four years, the business has gone on to be flooded up to four times.
+In the past four years, the business has been flooded several times.

 Businesses in the town have been asked by the Environment Agency (EA) to contribute funds to flood defences designed to protect their premises.

-The decision has angered traders who suggest they are already paying enough in business rates.
+But the decision has angered traders who claim they are already paying enough in business rates.

-Mrs Wilson agrees, especially as the flood defences planned by by the Environment Agency would not be designed to protect the area of town where her busniess is based.
+Mrs Wilson agrees, especially as the flood defences planned by the Environment Agency would not be designed to protect the area of town where her business is based.